How Do You Get Your Creative Juices Flowing Again?

 Suddenly, there was Henry, my dog, staring up at me with his puppy dog eyes, and I knew it was time for a walk.
 For someone who barks at shadows, it’s surprising how intuitive he can be.
 During that quiet walk, my character started talking to me again and by the time we got back home, I’d written the rest of the scene.
 All I had to do was type it into the computer.

-I’ve heard said that Gertrude Stein wrote poetry while sitting in her car.
+I’ve heard it said that Gertrude Stein wrote poetry while sitting in her car.
 For me, I find the combination of quiet isolation and movement replenishes my creative juices.
 Walking my dog not only improves my mood, and my writer’s butt, it frees my imagination.
 And two of the most successful (writing-wise) ideas I’ve had, came to me while driving.

 Considering my driving record, that is a bit scary.